 - Training specified from quintessence teachings (man-ngag-las 'byung-ba'i bslabs-bya).

 The former derives from The All-Inclusive Text for Ascertainments (gTan-la dbab-pa bsdu-ba, Skt.
-Vinishcaya-samgraha), one of the five texts of Levels of Mind for Integrated Behavior (rNal-'byor spyod-pa'i sa, Skt.: Yogacaryabhumi) by the 4th or 5th-century Indian master Asanga.
+Vinishcaya-samgraha), one of the supplementary texts of Foundation for Yogic Behavior (rNal-'byor spyod-pa'i sa, Skt.: Yogacarabhumi) by the 4th or 5th-century Indian master Asanga.

 The second comprises two sets: